info-vis/redditvis/README.md

 ## Running the app

 This project uses [Poetry](https://python-poetry.org/) as both a package and environment manager, essentially replacing pip/conda/pipenv and venv/conda.
+The app will only run with python version 3.8!

 ### Docker